ChatSecure/apns-client/docs/intro.rst

     for code, errmsg in res.errors.items():
         print "Error: ", errmsg

-    # Check if there are tokens that can be re-tried
+    # Check if there are tokens that can be retried
     if res.needs_retry():
         # repeat with retry_message or reschedule your task
         retry_message = res.retry()